 "Director" means the director of the authority.

-"Dispositive motion" is a motion made to a presiding officer, review officer, or hearing officer to decide a claim or case in favor of the moving party without further proceedings.
+"Dispositive motion" is a motion made to a presiding officer, reviewing officer, or hearing officer to decide a claim or case in favor of the moving party without further proceedings.

 "Documents" means papers, letters, writings, electronic mail, electronic files, or other printed or written items.